Grammarly Free vs. Pro (Put to the Test in 2026)

 Grammarly Works in Many Locations

-Grammarly has browser extensions for Chrome, Firefox, Edge, and Safari.
+It has browser extensions for Chrome, Firefox, Edge, and Safari.
 It provides a Microsoft Word and Microsoft Outlook add-in that functions on PCs and Macs, and it offers Google Docs support.

 Finally, Grammarly has native apps for Windows and macOS, and you can install a mobile keyboard that’s compatible with Android and iOS.

-My Favorite Feature
+My Favorite Grammarly Feature

 The pop-up cards help you learn grammar so you can avoid making the same mistakes in the future.
-Definitely a plus! 😊

 How Grammarly Compares to Other Writing Software